iotivity/iotivity/Readme.scons.txt

 * 3. External libraries
-IoTivity project depends on some external libraries, such as boost, expat ...
+IoTivity project depends on some external libraries, such as boost ...
 During building, the existence of external library will be checked, if it doesn't exist, the build script will try to download, unpack and build the library or notify user to install it.